Inbibo/shift_docs/docs/reference/catalogs.md

 ### Add a Catalogs

 To add a catalog click on the `Add Catalog` button at the top right corner of the Catalog Manager.
 This will prompt a file browser to search and select the catalog to add to Shift.
 Once the catalog file is found, click on `Open` in the browser.
-The new catalog will be added as a **User** catalog to the list, and will be, by default, set to loaded in Shift.
+The new catalog will be added as a **User** catalog to the list and will be, by default, set to loaded in Shift.
 Finally, make sure to click on `Save Changes` to commit the latest addition.

 ### Inspect Catalogs
 The Catalog Manager provides a search bar to find catalogs by name.
 Additionally, detailed information about a catalog can be read by clicking on the information button at the right of the list entries.
 By clicking on it, a new dialog will be prompted indicating information about: